KAlO2/PerfectShow/README.md

 Up until now, I release functionalities about make-up.

 Currently I use Eclipse project instead of Android Studio project, since the former IDE has a shallow directory hierarchy, and NDK building is easier to use.
-This project mainly use OpenCV library for image processing, so you might as well have a good grasp of this field.
+This project mainly use [stasm](http://www.milbo.users.sonic.net/stasm/) for face detecting, [dlib](http://dlib.net/) can be more superior and robust, and it use [OpenCV](http://opencv.org/) for color blending and image processing, so you might as well have a good grasp of this field.

 # Usage
 1. Download Android OpenCV SDK from official site of [OpenCV](http://opencv.org/downloads.html), extract the archived package to somewhere *&lt;OpenCV-android-sdk&gt;*, then import the project under *&lt;OpenCV-android-sdk&gt;/sdk/java/* into Eclipse (Suppose you've got an Android development environment) and build it.
 For detailed steps, [this thread](http://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.html) walks you through how to do Android development with OpenCV.